-- 3.1.1.
-The parent vehicle(s) shall be tested in the test Type I on the two extreme reference fuels of Annex 10a. - 3.1.1.1.
-If the transition from one fuel to another is in practice aided through the use of a switch, this switch shall not be used during type approval.
-In such a case on the manufacturer's request and with the agreement of the technical service the preconditioning cycle referred to in paragraph 6.3. of Annex 4a may be extended. - 3.1.2.
-The vehicle(s) is (are) considered to conform if, with both reference fuels, the vehicle complies with the emission limits. - 3.1.3.
-The ratio of emission results "r" should be determined for each pollutant as shown below:
+3.1.2.
+In the case of vehicles fuelled by LPG, NG/biomethane, the parent vehicle(s) shall be tested in the Type I on the two extreme reference fuels of Annex 10a.In the case of NG/biomethane, if the transition from one fuel to another is in practice aided through the use of a switch, this switch shall not be used during type approval.
+In such a case on the manufacturer's request and with the agreement of the Technical Service the pre-conditioning cycle referred in paragraph 6.3. of Annex 4a may be extended.